Understanding and Modelling Wear Behaviour in Ansys Mechanical

 Section 03APDL Setup: Defining Wear Using TB, WEAR and TBDATA

-Wear modelling is activated by defining a wear material model using the TB,WEAR command.
+Wear modelling in Ansys Mechanical is activated by defining a wear material model using the TB,WEAR command.
 Together with TBDATA, it allows users to specify the constants that control wear behaviour on contact surfaces.
+This APDL-based setup is useful when advanced control over wear parameters is required.

-- C1 — Wear Coefficient (K): Rate of material removal
+C1 — Wear Coefficient (K): Determines the rate of material removal

-- C2 — Hardness (H): Resistance to wear (in Pa or derived from Brinell/Vickers hardness)
+C2 — Hardness (H): Resistance to wear, can be estimated from Brinell or Vickers hardness (in Pa) or derived from material yield

-To define these commands, select the contact region (Frictional — Surface Body to Surface Body), then right-click → Insert → Commands.
+To define the commands, select the contact region — Frictional, Surface Body to Surface Body — then right-click → Insert → Commands.

 TB,WEAR